Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Coffs Harbour - North recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Coffs Harbour - North has seen approximately 67 new homes approved annually over the past five financial years, totalling 335 homes.
-As of FY26, 38 approvals have been recorded.
-Each dwelling built on average attracts 2 new residents per year, indicating strong demand that supports property values.
-New homes are being constructed at an average cost of $331,000.
+As of FY26, 39 approvals have been recorded.
+On average, each dwelling built between FY21 and FY25 has resulted in an increase of 2 new residents per year, indicating solid demand that supports property values.
+The average expected construction cost value of these new homes is $331,000.

 This financial year has seen $9.2 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to the rest of NSW, Coffs Harbour - North has 13.0% less new development per person and ranks among the 25th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+Compared to the rest of NSW, Coffs Harbour - North has 13.0% less new development per person and ranks among the 25th percentile nationally, leading to relatively constrained buyer choice and interest in existing homes.
 New development consists of 33.0% standalone homes and 67.0% townhouses or apartments, marking a significant shift from the current housing pattern of 66.0% houses.
-This trend may indicate diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-The area has an estimated 616 people per dwelling approval, reflecting its quiet development environment.
+This skew towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
+The estimated population density is 616 people per dwelling approval, reflecting its quiet, low activity development environment.

 Frequently Asked Questions - Development